khaledesmail/qred-backend/README.md

 - `src/models/` - Sequelize ORM models (used for database operations)
 - `src/config/` - Database configuration

-> If you need pure TypeScript interfaces for API responses, use a separate folder like `src/types/`.

 ## Setup Instructions
 1. Install dependencies: